ibm-cloud-docs/pattern-vpc-security/overview.md

 [Best practices for working with Security and Compliance Center](https://docs/security-compliance?topic=security-compliance-best-practices)

-### Auditing
+### Audit and Regulatory
 {: #auditing}

-IBM Cloud has two main capabilities to aid in auditing: Security and Compliance Center and Activity Tracker, which have both discussed earlier.
-Security and Compliance Center provides a wide range of compliance audits as to the overall state of a customer compliance as compared to various security frameworks, e.g., NIST 800-53, HIPPA, etc. Activity Tracker provides an auditing function in that it tracks all IAM and API activities.
-It can provide all reports that an auditor may use.
-See the earlier discussion of these solutions and their best practices.
+IBM Cloud has two main capabilities to aid in auditing: Security and Compliance Center and Activity Tracker, both of which were discussed earlier.
+Security and Compliance Center provides a wide range of compliance audit reports as to the overall state of a customer compliance as compared to various security frameworks, e.g., NIST 800-53, HIPPA, etc. Activity Tracker provides an auditing function in that it tracks all IAM and API activities, as previously discussed.
+Auditors can use both of these audit functions.
+See the following if there is a need to understand IBM Cloud's infrastructure compliance monitoring:  https://docs/overview?topic=overview-compliance

-### Options
+## Options
 {: #auditing-options}

+ - **Security and Compliance Center** - Customers can use this tool for compliance audit reports and also configuration governance, as noted earlier.
+If these functions are needed, Security and Compliance is highly reccommended due to its tight integration with IBM Cloud.
+ - **Palo Alto Prisma Cloud** - This option may be applicable if there is need for multi-cloud compliance monitoring and configuration governance.
+Or the customer may already be using this platform.
+Using this solution just for IBM Cloud is not recommended due to possible costs and configuration complexities.
+ - **No Compliance Monitoring** - Customers could possibly forgo compliance monitoring if the workloads are non-regulated and there are no audit reporting.

-### Best Practices
+### Best Practices*
 {: #auditing-best-practices}

+- **Best practices for working with Security and Compliance Center** - [Best practices for working with Security and Compliance Center] (https://docs/security-compliance?topic=security-compliance-best-practices)

+- **Understanding your responsibilities when using Security and Compliance Center** [Understanding your responsibilities when using Security and Compliance Center] https://docs/security-compliance?topic=security-compliance-responsibilities